How to Learn From Life Lessons

 Building a Lesson Bank

 Ever since February 20, 2016, the day that forever changed my life, I have made an effort to document almost every experience I have had in which I learn something.
-I don’t share all of the documentations and the majority of them are written privately in my personal journals, but I always take a moment to deconstruct experiences in my life that I would consider lessons.
+I don’t share all of the documentations and the majority of them are written privately in my personal journals, but I always take a moment to deconstruct experiences in my life that I would consider life lessons.

 I ask myself these questions: